Reviewed by: Shakira Ahmed

-Is Microblading And Plucking Eyebrows Haram: Some Muslims may be unsure of, Is Microblading and Plucking Eyebrows haram.
-The answer depends on the individual’s interpretation of Islamic law, as there is no clear-cut answer.
+Some Muslims may be unsure and often ask, “Is Microblading And Plucking Eyebrows Haram?”
+The answer depends on the individual’s interpretation of Islamic law, as there is no universally agreed ruling.

 At a very basic level, Microblading involves using a special tool to draw semi-permanent lines into the eyebrows to create a fuller, more structured look.
 Plucking Eyebrows involves taking out individual strands manually with tweezers or waxing them out for a cleaner look.

-While microblading and plucking your eyebrows can be seen as a form of beautification and even self-care, it is important to understand the rulings around altering one’s appearance in the Islamic faith.
+While Microblading and plucking your eyebrows can be seen as a form of beautification and even self-care, it is important to understand the rulings around altering one’s appearance in the Islamic faith.

 It is also important to note that any decision regarding Microblading and Plucking Eyebrows should be in line with Islamic principles and should be discussed with an Imam if possible.
-Let’s read more about Is Microblading And Plucking Eyebrows Haram.

-Is Microblading And Plucking Eyebrows Haram?
+Is Microblading and Plucking Eyebrows Haram?

-Is Microblading And Plucking Eyebrows Haram: Ultimately, Microblading and Plucking Eyebrows are haram based on the interpretation of Islamic law.
+Ultimately, Microblading and Plucking Eyebrows are haram based on the interpretation of Islamic law.
 It is important to consider the implications of Microblading or Plucking your eyebrows in terms of what is considered permissible in Islam and to make a decision that is consistent with one’s religious beliefs.
 Keep in mind that everything that changes your appearance to an unnatural level is haram.

 Microblading or Plucking Eyebrows should be seen as an act of self-care and reflection rather than an act of vanity or extremism, so long as it does not contradict Islamic principles.
 It should be done responsibly and with consideration of Islamic principles.